amarantha-k/cbas/_drafts/2_expr.md

 The most basic building block for any SQL++ expression is PrimaryExpression.
-This can be a simple literal (constant) value, a reference to a query variable that is in scope, a parenthesized expression, a function call, or a newly constructed instance of the data model (such as a newly constructed record, array, or multiset of data model instances).
+This can be a simple literal (constant) value, a reference to a query variable that is in scope, a parenthesized expression, a function call, or a newly constructed instance of the data model, such as a newly constructed record, array, or multiset of data model instances.

 ### <a id="Literals">Literals</a>